aaronlalinde/ComputerScienceMasters/README.md

 # ComputerScienceMasters
-I will highlight every topic I learned pursuing my masters and any projects I have done.
+I will highlight every topic I learned pursuing my Masters in Computer Science with a concentration in Information Assurance and Cybersecurity.
+I will also expand on the projects I have done during my Masters.